 1. Take advantage of automation and technology

-There are tools that can help a salesperson be prompt with their follow up — and the most competitive businesses are taking full advantage of this.
-Lead management systems can schedule dials that lock salespeople into dialing customers at specific times.
+There are tools that can help a lender be prompt with their follow up — and the most competitive businesses are taking full advantage of this.
+Lead management systems can schedule dials that lock salespeople into dialing borrowers at specific times.
 You can even set up a smart contact infrastructure that leverages your unique business rules when it comes to the prioritization of follow-up.
-For example, if you have the criteria of customers who are more likely to buy, you can leverage that to prioritize those leads for your sales team to focus on.
+For example, you can have your loan officers prioritize certain products or leads from certain channels.